vitessce/vitessce-python/docs/notebooks/README.md

 # Example Notebooks

-The notebooks contained in this directory demonstrate the Vitessce Jupyter widget functionality.
+The notebooks contained in this directory demonstrate the Vitessce Python package functionality.

 ## Setup